-There’s a lot of mixed feelings out there about seeing Elephants in Thailand.
-Feelings range from completely against it to trying to find an ethical way to see them, to simply riding elephants where they can.
-I’m not here to tell you what’s right or wrong, I’m just sharing my experience that was fantastic.
-When I was in Thailand, we want to Chiang Mai and spent the day at the Patara elephant farm.
+When I was in Thailand, we went to Chiang Mai and spent the day at the Patara elephant farm.
 It was fantastic.
 I can tell you from my experience that it felt like the elephants were well cared for, and were rescued from other unsafe working conditions.
-If you really want to spend quality time with elephants then this is for you.
-You essentially get to take care of an elephant for the day.

 1. Spend the Whole Day with the Elephants

 First up, you get to spend the whole day with the elephants.
 This is way more time than a lot of places and really reason enough to have this experience.

 When you first arrive at the farm, you’ll get to meet a few elephants out in their habitat.
 This is such a great introduction and how the company decides which elephant to put you with for the day.
 They’ll watch how you interact with them and you can take your first pictures.

 Once the company decides who should be with which elephant for the day, you’ll get to meet your elephant and feed them.